This blog post is part of “DEFINITIVE GUIDE TO BOOKING A TRIP TO HELEN, GEORGIA” blog series.

 For nature lovers, the Cohutta Loop is the ideal spot for a scenic drive.
 Providing nearly seventy square miles of northern Georgia wilderness, this drive provides you with access to the largest wilderness area located east of the mighty Mississippi river.

-It has with babbling brooks, vast timberland forest, and an incredible variety of plant and animal wildlife.
+It has babbling brooks, vast timberland forest, and an incredible variety of plant and animal wildlife.
 The road takes a steady climb which leads to breathtaking vistas.

 The Cohutta Loop driving trail begins in the southeastern corner of Tennessee on Highway 251, along Tumbling Creek.
 This road eventually merges into Old Highway 2 which is a historically significant path, as it follows one of the very first routes across the Georgia mountains.
 Cherokee tribes initially followed the course and led to the settlement of Native American communities within the wilderness area.

-If time and energy permits, you may consider taking a hike on the Songbird Trail which you will reach by way of Old Highway 2.
+If time and energy permit, you may consider taking a hike on the Songbird Trail which you will reach by way of Old Highway 2.
 The Forest Service created this trail.
 You will be delighted to find that there are so many beautiful, winged creatures singing their songs that it will be nearly impossible to distinguish their calls from a symphony.
 All along this trail or on the drive itself are some of the most incredible views that you will see in Northern Georgia.

 For nature lovers, the Cohutta Loop is the ideal spot for a scenic drive.
 Providing nearly seventy square miles of northern Georgia wilderness, this drive provides you with access to the biggest wilderness area located east of the mighty Mississippi river.